bmac/remix-response/README.md

 ```

 This change improves the time it takes to run the loader function
-because we now all the fetches are run in parallel and we only need to
+because now all the fetches are run in parallel and we only need to
 wait for the longest fetch to complete.

 `remix-response` can simplifiy things a bit further by automatically